 Your Swing

 As the pitch comes, a slight hitch will prepare your body for an explosive swing.
 It could be a big leg kick like Many Ramirez or Ruben Sierra, or a small one like Jeff Bagwell of Chipper Jones, but just make sure that it doesn’t screw up your balance when you swing or catch you in an awkward position when the pitch changes speeds.
-Figure out the kind of movement that works for you to get everything going.
+Figure out the kind of movement that works for you to calibrate your timing and get everything going.

 You should be holding the bat firmly, but don’t squeeze it.
 Your grip will naturally tighten as you swing.